-When you start feeling any lower back pain and/or hip pain that radiates towards the back of your thigh and into your leg, you could have a protruding herniated disc in your spinal column that may be pressing on the nerve roots in the lumbar spine.
-The term for this condition is sciatica.
+You may have Sciatica if you start feeling any lower back pain and/or hip pain that radiates towards the back of your thigh and into your leg.
+This could be due to a protruding herniated disc in your spinal column that may be pressing on the nerve roots in the lumbar spine.

 People with sciatica may experience a bad leg cramp, or a sharp (“knife-like”) or electrical pain.
 The cramp may last for weeks before it subsides.
 You may have pain, particularly when you move, sneeze, or cough, which can go with weakness, “pins and needles” numbness, or a burning or tingling sensation down your leg.

-• It can result from the general wear and tear of ageing, also to any sudden pressure on the discs that cushion the bones (vertebrae) of your lower spine.
+It can result from the general wear and tear of aging, also to any sudden pressure on the discs that cushion the bones (vertebrae) of your lower spine.

 Sciatica Rehabilitation Treatment